Priyanka Dutt: Three Angels Studio

 Dutt launched her own production house, Three Angels Studio in the year 2009 to encourage New age cinema.
 The studio produced its first film Baanam (2009) which explores the story of an IPS officer who is the son of a Naxalite.
 The film was critically acclaimed for the way it dealt with the issue.
 The film won Priyanka the Silver Nandi Award in the best film category in 2009.
 She also produced corporate films for premium clients in India under Three Angels Studio.

+Personal life

+In December 2015, Dutt married Nag Ashwin, the director of Yevade Subramanyam (2015), which she had produced along with her sister, Swapna Dutt.
+The couple has a son, Rishi.